craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 ## Mixin Templates

-Up to now, _all_ the templates we have seen are instantiated in the same scope than their declaration.
+Up to now, _all_ the templates we have seen are instantiated in the same scope as their declaration.
 Mixin templates have a different behaviour: the code they hold is placed upon instantiation _right at the call site_.
 They are thus used in a completely different way than other templates.

 ### Syntax